scalafx/scalafx.github.io/_docs/index.md

 redirect_from: /docs/index.html
 ---

-ScalaFX is a UI DSL written within the Scala Language that sits on top of JavaFX 2 and 8 (not to be confused with [Ingo Maier’s](http://people.epfl.ch/ingo.maier) great work on [Functional Reactive Programming](http://lamp.epfl.ch/~imaier/pub/DeprecatingObserversTR2010.pdf) for Swing).
+ScalaFX is a UI DSL written within the Scala Language that sits on top of [JavaFX](https://openjfx.io/).
 This means that every ScalaFX application is also a valid Scala application.
-By extension it supports full interoperability with Java and can run anywhere the Java Virtual Machine (JVM) and JavaFX2 or JavaFX8 are supported.
+By extension it supports full interoperability with Java and can run anywhere the Java Virtual Machine (JVM) and JavaFX are supported.

 Some of the features of ScalaFX include: